HISTORY OF "pROMISE FOR LIFE" SCULPTURE

 Within several weeks, Mr. Tibor returned with a sketch of a dramatic bronze flame rising through and above a huddled group of men, women, and children surrounded by barbed wire.
 At the top of the flame stand a mother and father lifting up their newborn child.
 Moved by the sketch, President Anderson requested that Mr. Tibor develop a model, which was then displayed for the community.
 Discussions with the Trinity faculty and Board of Directors led to the approval and establishment of an inter-faith committee to further develop the concept and raise funds for the sculpture.
 The Promise for Life Committee included representatives of the Jewish, Roman Catholic, Baptist, Lutheran and Methodist communities and Trinity Lutheran Seminary.
 The formal phase of fund raising began in January 1997.
 They eventually raised more than $200,000 to fund the sculpture and the surrounding landscape.

 Early in the project, those involved requested it be a “living” sculpture.
 They wanted it to be more than a monument; it must be a stimulus and inspiration for interfaith dialogue.
 A task force was formed to explore and develop public events for Jewish-Christian dialog.
 Later, the task force determined that the dialogue should extend beyond Jewish-Christian to include other faith traditions.

 The sculpture and garden were dedicated in an interfaith ceremony on May 23, 1999.
 This was Pentecost Day in the Christian tradition, which symbolizes the gathering of people of many lands and languages and the outpouring of God’s Spirit-giving unity and life.
 In addition to President Dennis Anderson, Ann Russell and Ward Cornett III and the entire Trinity Community gave support and leadership to Promise for Life.
 A host of people provided financial support.
-Under the leadership of Pastor Cornett, who continues to serve as Trinity’s liaison to the Jewish community, Promise for Life has proven to be a “living sculpture” providing continuing inspiration for interfaith dialogue and understanding.
+Under the leadership of Pastor Cornett, who previously served as Trinity’s liaison to the Jewish community, Promise for Life has proven to be a “living sculpture” providing continuing inspiration for interfaith dialogue and understanding.

 ABOUT THE SCULPTURE